williamFalcon/DeepRLHacks/README.md

     - Add entropy bonus.
   - How to measure entropy.
     - For most policies can compute entropy analytically.
-      - If continuous usually using a gaussian so can compute differential entropy.
+      - If continuous usually using a Gaussian so can compute differential entropy.

 2. Look at KL divergence
   - Look at size of updates in terms of KL divergence.